 I recently completed a content moderation system for an enterprise social media platform.
 It would be understatement to say some of its users have incompatible worldviews.

 It's an understatement to say "AI" (really, Transformer-based LLMs) are actively remaking the world.
 Yes, other forms of AI exist.
-Diffusion models and RL still matter, and depending on application domain, can matter more than Transformers.
+Diffusion models and RL still matter a lot.
+And if you're not paying attention to BDH, you should be: as we're witnessing ...

 In November 2024, the CEO of a global digital advertising company called me about a problem potentially costing his firm millions: lost Requests For Proposal (RFP).